 Besides the ancient treasures, paradise-like beaches, and picturesque villages Greece is known for, there is a fourth category of sites that should be on your travel itinerary.
-Religious sites.
+The religious sites.
 All over Greece, you can find the most beautiful churches and monasteries.
+These places are often build on such unique and wonderful places that they are not only a place to visit for the believers amongst us.
+They will impress everyone.
 So wherever you are in Greece, find one and pay a visit!

 Religion in Greece

 The Orthodox Church plays an important role in Greek culture and history.
-While Greece, as a country, has known many occupations, the orthodox religion has always been there.
+While Greece, as a country, has known many occupations throughout history, the orthodox religion has always been there.
 For thousands of years, the Orthodox church was there to preserve Greek nationality through Ottoman and Venetian control.
-Greek culture is intertwined with the Orthodox religion and even today, over 90% of the Greeks are Christian Orthodox.
+Many churches and monasteries are located in remote locations, far away from the wars that the country fought.
+In caves and on cliff sides, the religion survived.
+Today, the Greek culture is intertwined with the Orthodox religion, and over 90% of the Greeks today are Christian Orthodox.

 Types of must-see religious sites